 CT-01.02 The Originator Bank receives the SCT Inst Instruction.
-It Instantly checks if the Instruction fulfils the execution conditions required by its procedures including the authenticity of the Instruction, the availability of Funds and the checking of the format and the plausibility of the IBAN (and the BIC when the Beneficiary Bank is located in a non-EEA SEPA country or territory).
+It Instantly checks if the Instruction fulfils the execution conditions required by its procedures including the authenticity of the Instruction, the availability of Funds and the checking of the format and the plausibility of the IBAN and if requested, of the BIC.